 We can use a constant when we have a value that should never change.
 This will throw an error like the following: TypeError: invalid assignment to const `myVariable'.
 For example if we create a connection to a database, we don't want to take the chance that we accidentally overwrite that connection with our greeting!

 That would be a disaster!
-So by using a constant we can catch our mistake earlier!
+But by using a constant we can catch our mistake earlier!
 There are also some performance benefits as the compiler doesn't have to assume that the variable could change.
-The only thing is that a const variable only stops you from reassigning or redeclaring, it does not keep you from modifying the contained value by the pointer, but simply keeps you from changing the pointer itself.
+The only thing is that a const variable only stops you from reassigning or re-declaring, it does not keep you from modifying the contained value by the pointer.

 Block Scope Variables allow you to define a variable that is only accessible inside of a code block, or for loop.
 This may not make sense now, but what this allows us to do is keep variables contained in a specific section of code so that we don't accidentally overwrite other variables in different sections of code.
 This code should print out the numbers from 0 - 9 and then 22.
 Although we re-assigned the value in the loop, the inner i variable stays separate from the outer i.